 EHRI has also added collection descriptions of sources held by the Latvia State Archive of Audiovisual Documents (Latvijas Valsts kinofotofonodokumentu arhivs).

 In addition to the three archives named above, EHRI has identified three more institutions in Riga which hold Holocaust-relevant material on Latvia:

 the Museum “Jews in Latvia” (Muzejs “Ebreji Latvijā),

 the Museum of the Occupation of Latvia 1940-1991 (Latvijas Okupācijas muzejs),

 the Riga Ghetto and Latvian Holocaust Museum (Rīga geto un Latvijas Holokausta muzejs).

 The repository descriptions for these institutions provide researchers with general information on the materials that can be found here.

 C.II.
 In other countries

-Outside of Latvia, sources relevant to Holocaust research on Latvia can be found at Yad Vashem, at the United States Holocaust Memorial Museum and in other locations.
+Outside of Latvia, sources relevant to Holocaust research on Latvia can be found at Yad Vashem, the United States Holocaust Memorial Museum, the Fortunoff Video Archive for Holocaust Testimonies and other locations.